 Figure 5.
-Stakeholders and concerns for the 'manufacturing and assembly' process.
+Organization stakeholders and their concerns for the Development phase analysis scenario.

 Figure 6.
-Product stakeholders and concerns for the 'operation' process.
+Organization stakeholders and their concerns for the Maintenance phase analysis scenario.

 Figure 7.
-Product stakeholders and concerns for the 'support to operation' process.
+Product stakeholders and their concerns for the TT&C Station in Operation scenario.

-Figure 8.
-Organization functional interfaces analysis for the 'to conceive the project' scenario.
+Figure 10.
+Organization functional context for the Maintenance phase process scenario.